SARTRAC Scientific Webinar Series

 Sargassum risk management in Jamaica – Dr Kerrine Senior

-The Risk Management Strategy is applicable to all affected stakeholders (fishers, farmers, government, private sectors) & provides co-ordinated management options for stranded sargassum
+This presentation explores the Sargassum Risk Management Strategy in Jamaica and the Caribbean, which calls for all affected stakeholders (fishers, farmers, government, private sectors, etc) & provides co-ordinated management options for stranded sargassum.